carloocchiena/carloocchiena/README.md

 :rocket: In 2021 I left this job to start my own company, <a href="https://www.azionadigitale.com/" target = "_blank"> Aziona </a>.

 :snake: I started programming with Python by chance in 2017.
-Now it's almost three years that I'm working and studying it more or less intensively.
+Since then, I've been working with it and studying it more or less intensively.

 Sometimes I've been using JavaScript and studied a bit of C++ and C#, essentially to play with Unity.
 But mostly just experiments.